botang-databricks/azure-quickstart-templates/101-databricks-nsg-for-vnet-injection/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create an Network Security Group for Azure Databricks VNet injection.
+This template allows you to create a Network Security Group for Azure Databricks VNet injection.
 For more information, see the <a href="https://docs.microsoft.com/en-us/azure/azure-databricks/">Azure Databricks Documentation</a>.